KEDGERS/Draft/AIOps_Planning_Questionnaire.md

  * Can you qualitatively describe the problem you are trying to solve?
 What you’d like the machine-learned (ML) model to deliver?
  * Have you documented the success and failure metrics for the solution as a whole as well as the machine-learned (ML) model?
 Are these metrics measurable?
- * How do you plan on using the ML-model output in your solution?
+ * How do you plan on using the ML-model output in your solution
- * Can you leverage the expertise of your employees or other stakeholders in the “labeling” of your datasets, which will eventually result in a better solution altogether?
  * Where in your process will you require humans in the loop?

 ### Architecture and Data Infrastructure: